LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 * When adding intent qualifiers or training phrases, add 10 - 15 per article.
 Exceeding this likely means that you have overtrained, which might lead to false positives.

 * The intent qualifiers or training phrases should be relatively generic.
 If they are too specific, the likelihood they will match a consumer’s utterance will be slim.
 Since consumers can phrase their questions in many ways, make sure your intents are broad to allow the NLU a chance to match as many possible versions of the sentence as possible.

+#### Summary and details

+Technically, there aren’t any limits here, but keep these as brief as possible.
+Very long pieces of text will be split into multiple messages (after approx. 325 characters) when sent to the consumer, and in rare cases the messages can be sent in the wrong order.

+#### Positive and negative learnings

+As a general rule, if you're using knowledge base intents, don’t specify more than 20 positive learnings and 20 negative learnings.
+Too many positive and negative learnings can lead to learnings that “overlap” one another in terms of grammar.
+This results in an unpredictable user experience.